AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/marketo/interesting-moments-in-msc.md

 ## How do I create an interesting moment? {#how-do-i-create-an-interesting-moment}

-1. Choose a&nbsp; [s](../../../product-docs/core-marketo-concepts/smart-campaigns/understanding-smart-campaigns.md) [mart campaign](http://docs.marketo.com/display/docs/smart+campaigns), preferably one your sales team would find interesting if triggered.
+1. Choose a  [s](../../../product-docs/core-marketo-concepts/smart-campaigns/understanding-smart-campaigns.md) [mart campaign](http://docs.marketo.com/display/docs/smart+campaigns), preferably one your sales team would find interesting if triggered.

    ![](assets/image2015-1-8-18-3a8-3a54.png)